 *These states do not allow the use of credit as a rating factor, so your credit history should not affect your car insurance rate.

 What is no-credit-check auto insurance?

-When shopping around for a no-credit-check auto insurer, make sure to find a few companies and compare them, as the premiums can be pricey.
+When shopping around for a no-credit-check policy, you may want to find a few companies and compare them, as the premiums may be higher than those for standard car insurance policies.
 The higher cost of these no-check plans is the company’s way of creating a protective buffer around financial risk.
-Some customers will pay more than they might with a credit-check, while others will pay less.
+Some customers may pay more than they might with a credit-check, while others may pay less.

 How to improve your credit score

 - Make payments on time.
-Few things hurt your credit more than not making payments.
-Inversely, making timely payments is one of the best ways to increase your score.
+Making late payments, or failing to make payments at all, is typically one of the worst things you can do to your credit.
+Making timely payments may be one of the best ways to increase your score.

 - Maintain a low credit utilization rate.
-The more of your total credit that you keep available, the less risky your lender will see you.
-Using only 30% or so of your available credit is optimal for growing and maintaining a good credit score.
+The more of your total credit that you keep available, the less risky you may be to your lender.
+Using 30 percent or less of your available credit is considered optimal for growing and maintaining a good credit score.

 Other ways to save on car insurance

 Beyond improving your credit score, there are other ways to save on car insurance.
 Some common ways to save include:

 - Taking advantage of discounts: Most car insurance companies offer at least a few discounts that might help you lower your premium.
 Bundling your auto and home, renters or condo insurance is one of the most common discounts available.